-♦ ClassName info classchildren ?pattern?: Returns the list of nested classes with fully qualified names if pattern was not specified,

-- otherwise it returns all class children where the class name matches the pattern. - ♦ ClassName info classparent: Returns the class ClassName is nesting to. - ◆ ClassName info heritage ?pattern?: Returns a list of all classes in the precedence order of the class hierarchy.
-If pattern is specified, only matching values are returned. - ♦ ClassName info instances ?-closure? ?pattern?: Returns a list of the instances of the class.
-If -closure is specified, the resultet contains as well the instances of subclasses.
-If pattern is specified and it contains wildcards, all matching instances are returned.
-If pattern does not contain wildcards, either the fully qualified name is returned, or empty, if no match exists. - ♦ ClassName info instargs method: Returns the arguments of the specified instproc (instance method). - ◆ ClassName info instbody method: Returns the body of the specified instproc (instance method). - ♦ ClassName info instcommands ?pattern?: Returns all commands defined for the class.
-If pattern is specified it returns all commands that match the pattern. - ♦ ClassName info instdefault method arg var: Returns 1 if the argument arg of the instproc (instance method) method has a default value, otherwise 0.
-If it exists the default value is stored in var. - ◆ ClassName info instfilter: Returns the list of registered filters.
+- ClassName info classchildren ?pattern?: Returns the list of nested classes with fully qualified names if pattern was not specified, otherwise it returns all class children where the class name matches the pattern. - ♦ ClassName info classparent: Returns the class ClassName is nesting to. - ClassName info heritage ?pattern?: Returns a list of all classes in the precedence order of the class hierarchy.
+If pattern is specified, only matching values are returned. - ClassName info instances ?pattern?: Returns a list of the instances of the class.
+If pattern is specified, only matching values are returned. - ClassName info instargs method: Returns the arguments of the specified instproc (instance method). - ClassName info instbody method: Returns the body of the specified instproc (instance method). - ClassName info instcommands ?pattern?: Returns all commands defined for the class.
+If pattern is specified it returns all commands that match the pattern. - ClassName info instdefault method arg var: Returns 1 if the argument arg of the instproc (instance method) method has a default value, otherwise 0.
+If it exists the default value is stored in var. - ClassName info instfilter: Returns the list of registered filters.
+With -guard modifier all instfilterguards are integrated (ClassName info instfilter -guards). - objName info instfilterguard name: Returns the guards for instfilter identified by name. - ClassName info instinvar: Returns class invariants. - ◆ ClassName info instmixin: Returns the list of instmixins of this class. - ClassName info instnonposargs methodName: returns list of non-positional args of methodName - ♦ ClassName info instpost methodName: Returns post assertions of methodName. - ♦ ClassName info instpre methodName: Returns pre assertions of methodName.